Vidmaster/cybr8420-group4/Proposal.md

 Follow whitespace and formatting convention.
 The formatting convention is in the Mind the whitespace section of CONTRIBUTING.adoc.
 Update spring-securityx.y.rnc for schema changes do not change spring-securityx.y.xsd.
 Squash commits, examples are located here https://book.git-scm.com/4_interactive_rebasing.html.
-Use real name in your git commits.*/
+Use real name in your git commits.

 License is Aache License 2.0, spring-projects/spring-security can be used for Commercial use.
 You can Modify, Distribute.
 You can use in Patent use and Private use.
 You can not Trademark use, there is no Liability or warranty.